operand/agency/examples/gradio_demo/README.md

 ```

 The Gradio application automatically adds its user to the space as an agent,
-allowing you (as that agent) to chat with the other agents.
+allowing you (as that agent) to chat with other agents.

-The application is designed to convert plain text input into a `say` action
+The application converts plain text input into a `say` action which is broadcast
-which is broadcast to the other agents in the space.
-For example, simply
+to the other agents in the space.
+For example, simply writing:
-writing:

 ```
 Hello, world!